 There’s no way states were going to just sit back and let people sell delta-8 without restrictions.

 Delta-8 THC had a good run.
 People made money, customers were happy, and it all seemed legal to boot.
 Like all good things in life, states and the DEA are doing everything in their power to ensure that delta-8’s run comes to an end.
-Let’s talk about why.
+Here is why states and the DEA want Delta-8 weed banned.

 For those of you who may not have been paying attention, delta-8 is one of many, many cannabinoids in cannabis (marijuana and hemp) plants.
 Unlike CBD, it gets you high.
 It’s not usually present in high volume in cannabis, so it’s usually derived by converting hemp CBD through chemical processes, and can’t be legally derived from marijuana under federal law.